 Heat and the quality of light all come into play during warmer months.
-“For comfort, we recommend couples schedule their photography twenty minutes before and ten minutes after sunset because summer light in the middle of the day can not only be quite harsh and unforgiving, but hot and uncomfortable as well,” notes Bunton.
-“During the warmer months, you’ll have more daylight to work with but the downside is you’ll have to wait longer for a sunset shot, which can shorten the length of your reception.”
+“For comfort, we recommend couples schedule their photography 20 minutes before and 10 minutes after sunset because summer light in the middle of the day can not only be quite harsh and unforgiving, but hot and uncomfortable as well,” notes Bunton.
+“During the warmer months, you’ll have more daylight to work with, but the downside is you’ll have to wait longer for a sunset shot, which can shorten the length of your reception.”

 Keep Guests Cool and Comfortable

 Providing guests with hand fans, sun parasols, chilled hand towels or iced beverages upon arrival is always a good idea.“At a really hot July wedding, we put ice cold water in spray bottles and cheerily welcomed all the guests by spritzing them upon arrival with the refreshing water,” says Williams.
 “The guests laughed and loved the joyfulness as they were sprayed and were grateful for a quick cool down.”